day8/re-frame/README.md

 ```

 So let's pause to consider **our dream solution** for this part of the flow. `components` would:
-   * obtain data from `app-db`  (their job is to turn this data into hiccup)
+   * obtain data from `app-db`  (their job is to turn this data into Hiccup).
    * obtain this data via a (possibly parameterised) query over `app-db`.
 Think database kinda query.
-   * automatically recompute their hiccup output, as the data returned by the query changes, over time.
+   * automatically recompute their Hiccup output, as the data returned by the query changes, over time.
-   * use declarative queries.  components should know as little as possible about the data structure in `app-db`.
+   * use declarative queries.
+Components should know as little as possible about the data structure in `app-db`.
 SQL?
 Datalog?

 re-frame's `subscriptions` are an attempt to live this dream.
 As you'll see, they fall short on a couple of points, but they're not too bad.